lucianux/english/A1/README.md

 - It rained quite heavily.
 - He drives quite carefully.
 - She plays the guitar really well.

-### Adjetives

-We use adjectives before a noun or after the verb be.
-Examples:
-- This is an expensive guitar.
-- This guitar is expensive.

 #### Adverbs of manner vs adjectives